Support for XA transactions is

 In the second phase, the TM tells the RMs whether to commit or roll back.
-If all branches indicated when they were prepared that they will be able to commit, all branches are told to commit.
-If any branch indicated when it was prepared that it will not be able to commit, all branches are told to roll back.
+If all branches indicated when they were prepared that they are able to commit, all branches are told to commit.
+If any branch indicated when it was prepared that it was not able to commit, all branches are told to roll back.

 In some cases, a global transaction might use one-phase commit (1PC).
 For example, when a Transaction Manager finds that a global transaction consists of only one transactional resource (that is, a single branch), that resource can be told to prepare and commit at the same time.